What is Infertility?

 Infertility is defined as the failure to get pregnant after one year of unprotected, well timed sexual intercourse.
-Moreover, research has found that about 40% of infertility is caused by female factors, 40% of male factors and 20% by a combination of both.
+Research has found that around 40% of infertility is caused by female factors, 40% of male factors, and 20% by a combination of both.

 Ovulation occurs most frequently about 14 days before menstruation begins.
-Then, an egg is released from the ovary and is swept into the fallopian tube where fertilisation occurs.
-After 2-3 days, the fertilised egg implants in the lining of the Uterus.
-Any factor that impedes this process can prevent conception.
-Common causes of infertility include: hormonal problems, blocked fallopian tubes, endometriosis and sperm of insufficient quality or quantity.
+Then, an egg goes out from the ovary and is swept into the fallopian tube where fertilization occurs.
+After 2-3 days, the fertilized egg implants in the lining of the uterus.
+Anything that impedes on this process can prevent conception.
+Common causes of infertility include hormonal problems, blocked fallopian tubes, endometriosis, and sperm of insufficient quality or quantity.

 Diagnostic tests are prescribed based on your medical history.
-A physical examination and the results of any previous testing and/or treatment are analysed.
-This could include a semen analysis (spermiogram), blood workup, pelvic ultrasound and a Hysterosalpingogram (an x-ray to evaluate the uterus and the fallopian tubes), Anti-Mullerian Hormone (AMH) test (a blood test in order to check your egg reserve).
-During the planning, for the doctor to be able to diagnose the issue and decide about the best treatment option, those results are necessary.
+We analyze the physical examination and the results of any previous testing and/or treatment.
+This could include a semen analysis (spermiogram), blood workup, pelvic ultrasound and a hysterosalpingogram or HSG (an x-ray to evaluate the uterus and the fallopian tubes), Anti-Mullerian Hormone or AMH test (a blood test in order to check your egg reserve).
+During the planning, for the doctor to be able to diagnose the issue and decide on the best treatment option, those results are necessary.

-The next step in infertility and IVF treatment is that you and your partner will need to meet with our medical staff to discuss the results of the work up.
-Then, our staff will take you through a personalized step-by-step treatment plan.
-Do not be afraid to ask the medical or nursing staff for clarification of anything you are told or asked to do as part of your on-going care.
+The next step in IVF treatment is that you and your partner will need to meet with our medical staff at Crown IVF to discuss the results.
+We will take you through a personalized step-by-step treatment plan.
+Do not be afraid to ask the medical or nursing staff for clarification on anything!